As an online seller, your goal is to outperform your competitors and stay ahead of the competition, right?

 Fortunately, there are several statistical tools available online.
-You can use it to evaluate your current market standing, strengths, and weaknesses.
+You can use it to evaluate your current market standing, competitor strengths, and weaknesses.

-A SWOT analysis is a popular technique that helps new and seasoned sellers determine and define their strengths, weaknesses, opportunities, and threats.
+A competitor SWOT analysis is a popular technique that helps new and seasoned sellers determine and define their strengths, weaknesses, opportunities, and threats.

-While SWOT analysis is imperative for every business, whether established or new, the startups specifically have to pay attention to this factor to make a huge impact on the success of their new business venture.
+While SWOT analysis is imperative for every business, whether established or new, startups specifically have to pay attention to this factor to make a huge impact on the success of their new business venture.

 In this article, we will walk you through the basics of SWOT analysis and its benefits.
-We will also highlight five steps to learn how to do a SWOT analysis for a new business.
+We will also highlight five steps to learning how to do a SWOT analysis for a new business.